 Discovery of Holy Cave :

-The traditional epics narrate one other story which goes like this.
+The traditional epics narrate a story which goes like this.
 The valley of Kashmir was beneath water .It was an enormous lake.
 Kashyap Rishi drained the water by number of rivers and rivulets .
 In those days Bhrigu Rishi came that way on a visit to The Himalyas.
 He was the first to have Darshans of this Holy Cave .
 When folks heard of the Lingam, Amarnath for them grew to become Shiva’s abode and a Centre of pilgrimage .
 Since then Lacs of devotees carry out the pilgrimage through powerful terrain and avail everlasting happiness.

 The trek to Amarnath, within the month of sharavan (July–August) has the religious flock to this unbelievable shrine, where the image of Shiva, in the form of a Lingam, is shaped naturally of an Ice Stalagmite, which waxes and wanes with the Moon’s cycle .
 By its side are fascinating, two extra Ice Lingams, that of Maa Parvati and of their son, Ganesha .